Swasthikabhaskar20/Prediction-of-ALS-progression/README.md

     plt.title(f"Boxplot with IQR Outliers for {col}")<BR>
     plt.show()<BR>

+An outlier is a data point that is significantly different from the rest of the data.
+It lies far away from the majority of other values in a dataset.
+Detecting outliers is important because outliers can significantly distort the results of your data analysis or machine learning models.
 Missing values are handled.

 # Feature Selection using XGBoost model
+XGBoost isused for feature selection because it calculates feature importance during training.
+This tells you which features contribute most to the model’s predictions.

 Base-model
 Random Forest Regressor(RF) is used for handling non-linear data,Gradient Boosting Regressor (GB) improves predictions and Support Vector Regressor (SVR) for scaled numerical features.